Heart and Stroke Foundation of Canada: Our Board of Directors

 actively participated in the transition teams of several governments at both

-of the Board of the Institute for Research in Immunology and Cancer (IRIC), an
+of the Institute for Research in Immunology and Cancer (IRIC), an institute

-institute affiliated to the Université de Montréal, and a board member of the
+affiliated to the Université de Montréal, and a board member of the WoodGreen

-WoodGreen Foundation.
-He has been an active member in cabinet campaigns of
+Foundation.
+He has been an active member in cabinet campaigns of United Way

-United Way since 2004.
-He is a member of The Conference Board of Canada since
+since 2004.
+He has been a member of The Conference Board of Canada since

 Andrew Claerhout, ICD.D

-his appointment as Senior Vice-President, Infrastructure in 2013.Prior to that he was Vice-President, Private
+infrastructure in 2013.Prior to that he was vice-president, private capital,

-Capital, where he managed the consumer, retail and industrial sectors.
-Andrew
+where he managed the consumer, retail and industrial sectors.
+Andrew also

 until returning to Toronto in 2009.

-international experience having worked for Pacific Equity Partners in Australia
+Andrew has extensive international experience, having worked for Pacific

-industries.
-Andrew is a member of the Heritage Resource Advisory Board, a
+various geographies and industries.
+Andrew is a member of the Heritage Resource

-director of Global Container Terminals and Heart & Stroke Foundation of Canada,
+advisory board, a director of Global Container Terminals and serves on the

 Barry Cracower, MBA, ICD.D